Messinunes/Messinunes/README.md

 ## Hi guys 👋
 - 🎇 Actually I'm studying at Faculty Fatec of Carapicuíba,SP;
-- ✨ Learning a lot of things, but mainly Web Programming (JS/PHP), Python, Kotlin and a few more things;
+- ✨ Learning a lot of things, but mainly Web Programming (React, Node.js, PHP), Python, Java and a few more things;
 - 💌 You can reach me at my gmail: messiasnunesb@gmail.com;
 - 💤I love cats and some nerd things 🐱‍👤🐱‍🐉🐱‍👓.